 This clause lists the basic command and response APDU formats that are used by applications residing on a UICC.
 It is up to each application to determine which commands it uses.
 If an application does not support a command, it shall return the appropriate status word, see clause 10.2.

 11.1.1 SELECT

 This function selects a file according to the methods described in clause 8.4.
-After a successful selection the record pointer is undefined.
+After a successful selection the record pointer and the current tag pointer are undefined.

 • File ID, application ID, path or empty.